miragejs/ember-cli-mirage/docs/v0.2.x/factories.md

 let officialPublishedPost = server.create('post', 'official', 'published');
 ```

-You can still pass in an `attrs` hash as the last argument for attribute overrides:
+As always, you can pass in an `attrs` hash as the last argument for attribute overrides:

 ```js
 server.create('post', 'published', { title: 'My first post' });